forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Notes
 The focus is on human rights [for individuals], many of which are violated in a war.
 Thus the page is *pro peace* and *against war*.
 A goal is to search for practicable [paths to peace](#paths-to-peace).
 For that reason to judge or point right/wrong doing is not the focus and it is attempted to take a neutral standpoint regarding states (personal viewpoint transparent in the [appendix](#appendix)).

-* Global Organizations such as the United Nations, the IAEA, the WHO and the Red Cross are considered important.
+* Global Organizations such as the United Nations, the IAEA, the WHO, Amnesty International and the Red Cross are considered important.

 * Information sources are listed in  [resources](#resources).
-Frequently consulted are The Guardian, MoscowTimes, Tass, KievPost
+Frequently consulted are The Guardian, MoscowTimes, Tass, KievPost, UKRinform

 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
      > On the page on coronaviruses, sometimes the writing was heated and confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and possibly even counterproductive.
 Sorry.